-- Seasonal (acute): occurs at specific times of the year, is a reaction to airborne allergens (e.g., ragweed, tree and grass pollen).
+- Seasonal (acute): occurs at specific times of the year only (e.g., ragweed, tree and grass pollen);

 - Perennial (chronic): occurs year-round, usually a reaction to indoor allergens (e.g., dust mites, pet dander, mould).

-There is a vast array of treatments available.
+There is a vast array of treatments available, and many of them are available without a prescription.
 Generally speaking, starting treatment before exposure to the allergen is more effective than starting when symptoms are already present.
-Many allergy remedies are available over-the-counter.
 Speak to your pharmacist to see which product is best for you.

 Another option is allergy desensitization.
 This involves the administration of small amounts of allergy-triggering substances to build tolerance, reducing the intensity of symptoms upon re-exposure.